 Nomenclature aside, the area has also had varied municipal designations throughout its history.
 Initially, Mimico was formally established as a subdivision in 1856; classified as a postal village in 1858; and then as a police village forty-seven years later in 1905.
-In 1911, Mimico was finally incorporated as a true village and then further designated as town six years later in 1917.
+In 1911, Mimico was finally incorporated as an actual village and then further designated as town six years later in 1917.
 Mimico held its status as an independent town for fifty years – from 1917 to 1967 – when it was then finally annexed into the administrative district of Etobicoke.
 Regardless of these changes throughout its history, Mimico has been able to build a consistently solid reputation that has managed to blend cultural vibrancy and essential amenities, while still being able to retain some of the tight-knit community feel that it was built on.

-When it comes to Humber Bay, it has been observed that in recent years, at least 87% of residential sales were attributed to condos; detached houses accounted for just 6% and the remaining 7% was a combination of other residential options.
+When it comes to Humber Bay, it has been observed that in recent years, at least 87% of residential sales were attributed to condos; detached houses accounted for just 6%, and the remaining 7% was a combination of other residential options.
 All in all, what this shows is that the real estate industry of Parklawn Condos has been booming in recent years.
 This relatively young status of the local condominium real estate industry is paralleled in the average prices of units as well.

-The average price of a Humber Bay condo was $560,065; this is noticeably lower that the average prices for condos in other areas of Toronto.
+The average price of a Humber Bay condo was $560,065; this is noticeably lower than the average prices for condos in other areas of Toronto.
 However, as development in the Humber Bay and Mimico area continues to advance, the prices of residential properties will expectedly rise.
-This is shown clearly in the increase in the average price of Mimico condos from $535,963 in the previous year to $560,065 currently.
+This is shown clearly in the increase in the average cost of Mimico condos from $535,963 in the previous year to $560,065 currently.